10.2 C

 Common National Statutory Holidays in Canada

-There are five nationwide statutory holidays celebrated across Canada:
+There are 5 nationwide statutory holidays mandated federally:

 British Columbia